Kyriosity/read-write/README+/software/docu/README+/design-record.md

 There are elaborated methodologies and tools (to remember classical IBM Rational Rose and RUP) to evolve a project in UML and other diagrams.
 However, they cost time, restrain presentation, stick thinking to 2D (literally and metaphorically), and prompt to input redundant details.
 Mutual synchronization with code will make matters even worse.

+The compromise is to maintain top diagrams with modest detailing. make presentations with and root documentation from them.

 ## Whiteboard

 Fast simple sketches resting on multiple imaginary axes (horizontal grouping, aggregation/inheritance hierarchies, timeline) could be enough and broader in all senses.